ibm-cloud-docs/virtual-servers/vsi_managing.md

 # Managing servers
 {: #managing-virtual-servers}

-You can manage virtual servers, bare-metal servers, along with other devices, from the device details list.
+You can manage virtual servers, bare metal servers, along with other devices, from the device details list.
 {:shortdesc}

 ## Before you begin